-When using a tool like Google Docs, no matter how long you’ve used it, there’s always something you’ve not discovered yet, or always new features being released and improved.
+When using a tool like Google Docs, no matter how long you’ve used it, there’s always something you’ve not yet discovered, or there’s always new features being released and improved.

 Which is what this article is about.

 I wanted to share 7 super quick things I find really helpful in Google Docs.
-You may know some of them, but I hope one or two are new to you!
+You may know some of them, but I hope one or two Google Docs hacks are new to you!

 - Paint Format